raycast/extensions/extensions/pm2/CONTRIBUTING.md

 The `pm2-wrapper` is placed under the `assets` folder.
 It's a standalone Node.js application.
 You don't need to run `npm install` unless you need to modify the package related information.

 Please make sure there is no `node_modules` under the `pm2-wrapper` folder.
-The Raycast will link all assets to `~/.config/raycast/pm2/assets`.
+The Raycast will build all assets to `~/.config/raycast/pm2/assets`.
 You should verify the `node_modules` isntallation behavior there.

 ## Development